sumittamrakar/GeoLocUtil/README.md

 - .NET 8 SDK or later
 - An API key for OpenWeatherMap (included in the code by default, but you should replace it with your own for production use)
+- Clone the repo to your local machine
 - Use command line prompt or powershell to execute the provided commands

 ## Installation